Inequality in the Age of Pseudonymity: Impossibilities for Sybil-Proof Measures

 \subsection{Relaxing the Desiderata}

-The common thread linking \cref{res:SybilImpossibilityTransfer,res:SybilImpossibilityScale} is that both consider Sybil-proof measures satisfying the regular transfer principle.
 One might hope that by relaxing this principle to its weak form, a meaningful Sybil-proof metric could be constructed.
-Relying on the weak transfer principle as-is leaves the door open for metrics that cannot distinguish between distributions, i.e., that output the same inequality for any distribution (a topic we dive deeper into in \cref{sec:Characterizing}).
-To avoid that, we present in \cref{def:Egalitarian} a mild axiom called the egalitarian zero principle, which has been featured in prior art \cite{cowell2011measuring}. \begin{definition}[The Egalitarian Zero Principle] A measure $\inequality$ satisfies the weak egalitarian zero principle \gls{iff} for any $k \in \mathbb{N}$ and any wealth distribution $x = \left( x_1, \dots, x_k \right)$ which is egalitarian (i.e., $\forall i_1, i_2 \in \left[k\right]: x_{i_1} = x_{i_2}$), the inequality is: $\inequality \left( x \right) = 0.$ We say $\inequality$ satisfies the (``standard'', i.e., non-weak) egalitarian zero principle \gls{iff} it returns an inequality of $0$ only for the egalitarian distribution:

-\end{definition} Even in its non-weak form, the egalitarian zero axiom is a relaxed alternative to the transfer principle: a minimum is imposed on the measure, and, rather than requiring that \emph{any} progressive order-preserving transfer would lower inequality, this is only strictly enforced for transfers that result in full equality.
-However, we show in \cref{res:SybilImpossibilityEgalitarian} that this relatively lax property still results in an impossibility. \begin{restatable}{proposition}{resSybilImpossibilityEgalitarian} No Sybil-proof inequality measure can satisfy the egalitarian zero principle. \end{restatable} We prove this by showing a concrete non-egalitarian distribution which, for a specific Sybil manipulation, can be transformed into an egalitarian distribution.
+However, the weak transfer principle permits metrics that cannot distinguish between distributions (as we show in \cref{sec:Characterizing}), thus highlighting one merit of the strict transfer principle.
+To avoid that, we present in \cref{def:Egalitarian} a mild axiom called the egalitarian zero principle, which has been featured in prior work \cite{cowell2011measuring}. \begin{definition}[Egalitarian Zero Principle] $\inequality$ satisfies the \emph{egalitarian zero principle} \gls{iff} for any $k \in \mathbb{N}$ and any distribution $x = \left( x_1, \dots, x_k \right)$, then $\inequality \left( x \right) = 0$ \gls{iff} $x$ is egalitarian ($\forall i_1, i_2 \in \left[k\right]: x_{i_1} = x_{i_2}$).
+The \emph{weak egalitarian zero principle} holds \gls{iff} for any egalitarian $x$: $\inequality \left( x \right) = 0$. \end{definition} Even in its non-weak form, the egalitarian zero axiom is a relaxed alternative to the transfer principle: a minimum is imposed on the measure, and, rather than requiring that \emph{any} progressive order-preserving transfer would lower inequality, this is only strictly enforced for transfers that result in full equality.
+However, we show in \cref{res:SybilImpossibilityEgalitarian} that this relatively lax property still results in an impossibility. \begin{restatable}{proposition}{resSybilImpossibilityEgalitarian} No Sybil-proof inequality measure can satisfy the egalitarian zero principle. \end{restatable} We prove this by showing a non-egalitarian distribution which, for a specific Sybil manipulation, can be transformed into an egalitarian distribution.
 This creates a conflict between the egalitarian zero principle, which requires the two corresponding inequalities to differ, and Sybil-proofness, which necessitates all inequalities to be the same.